BrownJake/Brown_NRS528/README.md

 * Communicating in written and oral formats
 * Good physical shape and capable of working if difficult field conditions
 * Experience operating 4WD vehicles and kayaking

-I hope to utilize these skills in future jobs and volunteer work.